 In those days they were held in City Temple (Elim Swansea).
-They were (and still are) a very big occassion.
-Students were rtightly made to feel that they ahad acheived tremendous goals in the first steps of reclaiming their lives.
-The church would be packed with 5-600 friends, families and other Christians celebrating teh success of Christ in these young men and wonen’s lives.
+They were (and still are) a very big occasion.
+Students were rightly made to feel that they had achieved tremendous goals in the first steps of reclaiming their lives.
+The church would be packed with 5-600 friends, families and other Christians celebrating the success of Christ in these young men and women’s lives.

 There were some graduates from Dublin, and this meant that there would be a large contingent over from St Mark’s Church and Teen Challenge Ireland.
 Amongst them were Alan and Barbara Sweetman.
 They headed up Teen Challenge Ireland, and to this day I have yet to meet anyone better at coming alongside broken people than Alan.
 He would become a very good friend as my journey took me to Dublin.

 Another part of that travelling group was Tracy.
 She would be making her way over in amongst them all.
 By this time we had written each other a “couple” of letters.
 Continuing the pattern of those first that acknowledged we both had nothing other than Jesus to give us hope.
 Tracy was the proud mum of Alisha (at that time 17months old) from a previous relationship that never quite worked out.
 I was excited to meet them both.